Fernthedev/beatsaber-quest-porting-guide/README.md

 }
 ```

+However, it should be noted that if the GC yeets the memory in the pointer, it will usually throw a [SEGV_MAPERR and it cannot be at runtime checked (yet)](nullptr-dereference-segv_mapperr-but-this-code-shouldnt-be-null-what-gives).
+Instead of checking to see if it's been yeeted, you should instead try to avoid it altogether by making a custom-type or SafePtr for it.

 ### SIGABRT (intentional crash)
-There are two main ways this crash occur (though there are others, these are the ones I'll focus on here)
+There are two main ways this crash occur (though there are many others, these are the ones I'll focus on here)
-- An exception was thrown in the C# code (either called by your mod or another mod)
+- An exception was thrown in the C# code (either called by your mod or another mod) and wasn't caught
+  - Usually contains a `cxa_throw` in the callstack (though it varies)
+  - Can be caught using `Il2CppExceptionWrapper&` in C++ code; though you should most of the time attempt to fix what causses it, not avoid it.
-- A CRASH_UNLESS() was called and failed
+- A C++ exception was thrown and wasn't caught
+  - Usually contains a `std::terminate` in the callstack (though it varies)
+  - Most of the time (though not limited to) done intentionally by `CRASH_UNLESS/SAFE_ABORT`

 This crash is unique in that a tombstone alone won't help you (it will show you the location, but not the reason)

 When the crash occurs, a crash message will be printed before it explaining why it crashed (maybe a C# exception for example).
 This message is not captured by the tombstone (and it's a system service so we can't do it ourselves).
 You will have to manually log using `adb logcat` and reproduce the bug to get the message.

 You cannot fix it easily either.
 You either fix your CRASH_UNLESS condition or fix your C# method call, depending what is the cause.
-You _can_ try to catch the exception, though this is undefined behaviour and we don't support it _yet_
+You _can_ try to catch the exception, though this is undefined behaviour and we don't support it _yet_ in the community.

 ## Optimizations
 There's many ways we can optimize our mod to be as fast, or even _faster_ than the PC counterpart.